audiojs/audio-shader/readme.md

 ### API

-API is fully compatible with [shadertoy](https://www.shadertoy.com/) sound to safely copy-paste and run it’s code locally.
+API is fully compatible with [shadertoy](https://www.shadertoy.com/) to copy-paste and run it’s code locally.
 Note that shadertoy limits output sound to `60s`, whereas _audio-shader_ runs till it is stoped.

 It also might be found helpful to use [glslify](https://www.npmjs.com/package/glslify) to get code inserted neatly: